IBMDeveloperUK/Minishift101/workshop/Lab1/README.md

 $ oc project <display-name>
 ```

 Congratulations, you have logged into your cluster and have created your first OpenShift project!
-To learn how to create your first application move onto [Lab 2](../Lab2/README.md).
+To learn how to create your first application move on to the [next lab (Lab 2)](../Lab2/README.md).